 The two main functions of the Distributed Buoyancy Modules are to provide uplift and maintain location along the riser.
 The uplift is generated by a two-part buoyancy component.
 A clamp securely attaches the assembly to the desired location on the riser.
 The buoyancy segments are assembled to mechanically lock around the clamp and are secured with circumferential straps.

-To provide the project performance at every level, the buoyancy system can be adjusted to operate in seawater depths from surface to 6,000 meters and beyond.
+To provide the required project performance, the buoyancy system can be adjusted to operate in seawater depths from surface to 6,000 metres and beyond.

 Reduces top tension loads

 Maintain project specific riser configuration